northstowekarate/northstowekarate.github.io/whykarate/index.md

 Engaging in karate presents a lifelong challenge with numerous opportunities for success, such as gradings and competitions.
 These achievements can significantly boost your confidence, fostering a sense of accomplishment and self-assurance.

 ## Stay Healthy
-Karate is an excellent form of physical exercise that enhances strength, flexibility, and coordination.
+Karate is an excellent form of physical exercise that enhances strength, flexibility, mobility, and coordination.
 Regular practice contributes to overall fitness and is a key component of a healthy lifestyle.
 The physical demands of karate ensure that practitioners stay active and fit.

 ## Instil Values
 Karate is rooted in strong values, beginning and ending with courtesy.
 The dojo kun, or rules of the dojo, emphasise the importance of self-improvement, perseverance, and loyalty.
 These principles are instilled in all participants, promoting personal growth and ethical behaviour.